tilt-dev/tilt.build/blog/_posts/2021-11-04-docker-build-alternatives.md

 Rushgrove](https://github.com/garethr) added it when we were still experimenting with the extension system.

-Since then, we've done work with [Daniel Makusa](https://github.com/dmikusa-pivotal) of the buildpacks team to make it even better.
+Since then, we worked closely with [Daniel Makusa](https://github.com/dmikusa-pivotal) of the buildpacks team to make it even better.